MegaByteMark/keyzee-sdk/keyzee/README.md

 **Creating Your Own Migration Bundle**

-If you want to create a migration bundle with your own customizations:
+If you want to create a migration bundle with your own customisations:

 ```bash
 # In your consuming application